Detecting and Localizing Anomalous Cliques in Inhomogeneous Networks using Egonets: Introduction

-Instead, we propose looking at a special class of subgraphs, called \textit{egonets} \citep{crossley2015social}.
+In this paper, we propose an efficient solution to both the detection and localization problem by looking at a special class of subgraphs, called \textit{egonets} \citep{crossley2015social}.
 The egonet of the $i^{th}$ node is defined as the subgraph spanned by all neighbors of the $i^{th}$ node.
-The adjacency matrix of the $i^{th}$ egonet is given by $\{A_{jk}: A_{ij} = 1, A_{ik} = 1\}$.
-Since each node has exactly one egonet, there are $n$ subgraphs to monitor, which is a relatively manageable number.
-For illustration, Fig. 1 (second row) shows the egonet heatmaps of an individual node from the non-anomalous network and the anomalous network.
-The difference between the two egonets is quite prominent, and one could formulate a decision rule to differentiate between them.

-We propose a statistical decision rule for anomalous clique detection using p-values of egonet degrees.
-Here we briefly outline and illustrate the idea without getting into technical details.
-Let $d_i = \sum_{j=1}^n A_{ij}$ be the degree of the $i^{th}$ node, and

-be the degree of the $i^{th}$ egonet.
-Heuristically, clique-like subgraphs will have $e_i$ disproportionately \textit{high} compared to $d_i$.
-If we fit a model to the whole network and compute the p-values of $\{e_i\}_{i=1}^n$ with respect to this fitted model, then the p-values for egonets without anomalous clique would be approximately uniformly distributed between 0 and 1, whereas the p-values for egonets with an anomalous clique would be very low.
-We formulate a decision rule for clique detection based on p-values falling below a certain threshold.

-The results of this method for the networks in Fig. 1 (top row) are plotted in the third and fourth rows of Fig. 1.
-From the third row, egonet degrees of the non-anomalous network (left) are found to be well within the detection threshold, whereas for the anomalous network (right), non-anomalous egonet degrees are well within the detection threshold, but egonet degrees for the anomalous egonets (represented as stars) breach the detection threshold.
-In the fourth row, the p-values are plotted in log scale, and we can see the results confirming the heuristics described above.
+Let $E_i$ denote the $i^{th}$ egonet degree, the number of edges in the $i^{th}$ egonet, i.e.,